ISPRS Journal of Photogrammetry and Remote Sensing

 Since Specialization

-This network shows the specialization of papers published in ISPRS Journal of Photogrammetry and Remote Sensing.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers published in ISPRS Journal of Photogrammetry and Remote Sensing.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers published in ISPRS Journal of Photogrammetry and Remote Sensing.

 Countries where authors publish in ISPRS Journal of Photogrammetry and Remote Sensing